hyphal-domenico/ewallace.github.io/manual/_posts/2023-12-08-lab-tips-tricks.md

 ## Get the address, VAT, and intended use right for orders

-Make sure orders get to Roger Land Stores.
+Make sure orders get to School of Physics Stores.
 For delivery address on the requisition in P&M you HAVE to put in:
-**School of Biological Sciences - Roger Land Building Stores**. or else I am told that "all hell will rain down on to you" - I think hell rains down mostly in the form of emails, also, the order will not arrive.
+**School of Physics Stores - James CLerk Maxwell Building**. or else I am told that "all hell will rain down on to you" - I think hell rains down mostly in the form of emails, also, the order will not arrive.

 Also, to place an order successfully you have to....